-The Domestic Violence and Protection Orders Act 2008 lists the various types of Orders that can be made.
+The Family Violence Act 2016 lists the various types of Orders that can be made.

 The following articles deal with the issues faced by those who want to have an Order made protecting them or those seeking the best way to respond when an Order has been made against them.